Compliance

 • Other acts related to duties

-To implement the above initiative, Mizuho Financial Group, Inc. has formulated manuals and operating procedures, etc. that stipulate the specific procedures, and implements training to executives and employees to ensure compliance with the procedures.
+To implement the above initiative, our company has formulated manuals and operating procedures, etc. that stipulate the specific procedures, and implements training to executives and employees to ensure compliance with the procedures.

-Moreover, our company will monitor the implementation status of the above, to enhance the framework for ensuring compliance with the Anti-Bribery Acts, etc. in a continued manner.
+Moreover, we conduct risk assessment on bribery and corruption on an annual basis, and manages the risks according to the assessment results.
+Further, our company will monitor the implementation status of the above, to enhance the framework for complying with the Anti-Bribery Acts, etc. in a continued manner.

 Measures for Ensuring Compliance